alexbech/CacheBuster-Craft/README.md

 CacheBuster works on Craft 2.5.x.

-## CacheBuster Overview
+## Overview

 Cache Buster adds an icon in the control panel sidebar.
 Click the icon, and then click the `clear template cache` button.
 Done!
 All your template caches are cleared.

-## CacheBuster Configuration
+## Configuration

-Make sure you grant access to the plugin to users/groups you want to be able to clear them caches.
+Grant access to the plugin to users/groups you want to be able to clear them template caches.

-## CacheBuster Changelog
+## Changelog

 ### 1.0.0 -- 2016.04.19